-- 10.18 It should be noted that a number of supporting letters have commented noting that the provision of two dwellings will not impact on highway safety or increase congestion.
-Conversely, objector comments have expressed concern with visibility, as well as the condition of Dykemoor Drove.
-These comments are noted, and this does form a material consideration as part of this assessment, but as discussed above there are no concerns, in respect of highway matters to the amount of development proposed. - 10.19 It is also noted that the Parish Council have raised concerns in terms of congestion and the associated Highways impact of the proposal, however, Cambridgeshire County Highways have raised no concerns at this stage, with any additional details being secured at the Technical Details stage or subject of a subsequent application.
-Further given that the proposal relates to two dwellings this quantum of development, is unlikely to result in sufficient harm, to justify the refusal of the application contrary to the Highway Authority's recommendation. - 10.20 Comments have been raised about impact on wildlife however, this is a matter which is not attributed material weight at this stage of the application process.
+10.18 It should be noted that a number of supporting letters have commented noting that the provision of two dwellings will not impact on highway safety or increase congestion.
+These comments are noted, and this does form a material consideration as part of this assessment, but as discussed above there are no concerns, in respect of highway matters to the amount of development proposed.

+10.19 It is also noted that the Parish Council have raised concerns in terms of congestion and the associated Highways impact of the proposal, however, Cambridgeshire County Highways have raised no concerns at this stage, with any additional details being secured at the Technical Details stage or subject of a subsequent application.
+Further given that the proposal relates to two dwellings this quantum of development, is unlikely to result in sufficient harm, to justify the refusal of the application contrary to the Highway Authority's recommendation.

+10.20 Comments have been raised about impact on wildlife however, this is a matter which is not attributed material weight at this stage of the application process.
 Additional public comments raise overlooking concerns, however, this is a matter that could only be determined at the Technical Details stage.
-Some comments points to the national housing shortage, however, this issue would not justify development in an unsustainable location with a risk of flooding.
+Some comments points to the national housing shortage.
+The only new dwelling approved in the vicinity of the site is for a dwelling of exceptional design under F/YR21/0015/F which accorded with local and national planning policy.

-11 CONCLUSIONS
+15 CONCLUSIONS

-- 11.1 As indicated above it is only location, use and amount of development that may be considered at the first 'permission in principle stage' and it is considered that the location and use of the site for residential development is unacceptable due to the conflict with the settlement hierarchy of the Local Plan. - 11.2 The principle of development is not supported as the site does not adjoin the built form and whilst the proposal is for workplace dwellings there is no planning justification for such a dwelling in this location.

-11.3 The site is partially located in Flood Zone 2 and 3.
-The application is not accompanied by a sequential test and as such insufficient assessment has been undertaken and inadequate information submitted to demonstrate that it is not possible for the development to be located on a site with a lower risk of flooding.

-11.4 As such the recommendation is one of refusal.
+- 11.1 As indicated above it is only location, use and amount of development that may be considered at the first 'permission in principle stage' and it is considered that the location and use of the site for residential development is unacceptable due to the conflict with the settlement hierarchy of the Local Plan. - 11.2 The principle of development is not supported as the site does not adjoin the built form and whilst the proposal is for workplace dwellings there is no planning justification for such a dwelling in this location. - 11.3 The site is partially located in Flood Zone 2 and 3.
+The application is not accompanied by a sequential test and as such insufficient assessment has been undertaken and inadequate information submitted to demonstrate that it is not possible for the development to be located on a site with a lower risk of flooding. - 11.4 As such the application is considered to be in conflict with both national and local policy and accordingly the recommendation is one of refusal.

-12 RECOMMENDATION
+16 RECOMMENDATION

-Refuse; Permission in Principle for the following reasons:
+Refuse; Permission in Principle for the following reason: